benburrill/halt_is_defeat/README.rst

 problems you can solve with HiD, be wary of the exponential tendencies of emulation under ``spasm`` -- you may want to take things slow.
-There's no prize for writing a program that requires more RAM in order to emulate than could fit in the observable universe, it just means you need a better computer.
+There's no prize for writing a program that requires more RAM in order to emulate than could physically fit in the observable universe, it just means you need a better computer.

-If using 24 bit words, I'd recommend decreasing the stack size to 100 words or less for testing, so that if you accidentally write a tight 24-bit loop ``spasm`` won't need more than 8 GB if that loop needs to be predicted (assuming no non-const globals).
-If using more than 24 bits, you are on your own, god help you.

 Fatal errors and undefined behavior
 -----------------------------------